If this happens, there are some effective methods for foraging for food and identifying edible plants.

-* Contaminated or stagnant water: Plants growing in this environment have an increased risk of containing the toxic contaminants as well as invisible bacteria or parasites.
+* Contaminated or stagnant water: Plants growing in this environment

 * Commercial and residential areas: There's a good chance that plants growing in these areas will have been contaminated with dangerous levels of toxic fertilizers and pesticides.
 (If this is your only option, ensure that you also have a source of clean water and rinse food you feed before eating).

 Mushrooms: They may look good on the store shelves, but the number and varieties of wild mushrooms that are poisonous or toxic are not worth the risk to your survival.

 Plants such as poison ivy and related plants grow with leaves that are grouped in threes.

 You may feel hungry enough to eat a plant that has thorns, but by no means consider them.

 Bitter tasting plants or those that smell like almonds are best to be avoided.